udacity/fend-office-hours/OOJS/Object-Oriented Basics/README.md

 console.log(student.school); //will log “UPenn”
 ```

-When we refer to a property that is defined and passed on from “person” to “student”, since that property is not found in “student”, we go up the chain and see if it’s found on “persoon”.
+When we refer to a property that is defined and passed on from “person” to “student”, since that property is not found in “student”, we go up the chain and see if it’s found on “person”.
 If we find it in “person” then that’s the value we go for.

 ```
 console.log(student.p_name); //will log “John”